kelvgooding/kelvgooding/README.md

 # Kelv Gooding

-I'm Kelv 👋🏾 A tech enthusiast who loves building automation tools and web applications.
+Hi, I'm Kelv 👋🏾 A tech enthusiast who loves building automation tools and web applications.

 ### What I Work On:
 - ⚙️ Automation with **Python** & **Ansible**